yoelmatveyev/nutes/README.md

 Nutes (reverse of Setun) is a simple abstract machine, a ternary variety of a OISC (One Instruction Set Computer).
 Invented as a tribute to early Soviet computers,  this machine, also implementing an esoteric programming language, exhibits a number of unusual features, reminiscent of the Turing machines and cellular automata.

-The machine is Turing-complete, because it is easy to implement other instructions known to be sutiable for OISC designs by a simple sequence of operations, e.g. "subtract and branch if negative".
+The machine is Turing-complete, because it is easy to implement in it other instructions known to be sutiable for OISC designs by a simple sequence of operations, e.g. "subtract and branch if negative".

 # Description